GeraldJansen/hamster-flask/README.md

 On first usage an empty sqlite3 DB will be created in `~/.config/hamster-flask/hamster.db`.
 The DB is fully compatible with [legacy hamster](https://github.com/projecthamster/hamster) so you can copy an existing hamster.db (eg. from `~/.local/share/hamster-applet`) over it.

-You should probably create a virtualenv for this project, then: `pip install -r requirements.txt`.
+You should probably create a python3 virtualenv for this project, then: `pip3 install flask`.
-Alternatively, use your linux distribution's tools to install python-flask system wide.
+Alternatively, use your linux distribution's tools to install python3-flask system wide.

 Run the app from your git clone directory as:
 `./hamster-flask.py`